lamastex/spark-trend-calculus/README.md

 ![BRENT1](/images/brent.png)

-The technique I am using to detect trends was invented from a friend of mine -  [TrendCalculus](https://bitbucket.org/bytesumo/trendcalculus-public).
+The technique I am using to detect trends was invented from a friend of mine, Andrew Morgan -  [TrendCalculus](https://bitbucket.org/bytesumo/trendcalculus-public).

 The concept is to find all the highs and lows in my timeseries data, finding the highest high and lowest low occurring in each moving window.
 I use a window of a 30 days, expecting to find 36 highs and lows